Abnormal Involuntary Movement Scale (AIMS)

 Commonly used in: Clinical Trials & Research, Clinical Practice

-Detailed Description: Commonly administered in both research and clinical settings, 2,5 the AIMS is the most widely used rating scale for assessing TD.5,7 TD is a chronic disorder characterized by involuntary, stereotypic, and choreic body movements and induced by the use of antipsychotic medications and other dopamine-blocking agents (DRBAs).7-9 TD may occur in 20–30% of patients treated with antipsychotics9 and is associated with a significant reduction in the patient’s quality of life.9,10 TD may resolve if the inducing medication is discontinued, although some effects may be permanent or take a long time to resolve.11 There are some FDA-approved treatments for TD, but they are not effective for all patients.7,11
+Detailed Description: Commonly administered in both research and clinical settings, 2,5 the AIMS is the most widely used rating scale for assessing TD.5,7 TD is a chronic disorder characterized by involuntary, stereotypic, and choreic body movements and induced by the use of antipsychotic medications and other dopamine receptor-blocking agents (DRBAs).7-9 TD may occur in 20% to 30% of patients treated with antipsychotics9 and is associated with a significant reduction in the patient’s quality of life.9,10 TD may resolve if the inducing medication is discontinued, although some effects may be permanent or take a long time to resolve.11 There are some Food and Drug Administration (FDA)-approved treatments for TD, but they are not effective for all patients.7,11

-The AIMS is a 12-item clinician-rated questionnaire.3,5 The first seven items (1–7) assess abnormal movements in the orofacial region, upper extremities, lower extremities, and trunk.1,3,5,7 Global items (8–10) assess the overall severity of abnormal movements, as well as the patient’s awareness and degree of incapacitation.1,3,5,7 The final two items (11–12) are yes/no questions probing a patient’s dental health and use of dentures.1,3,5,7
+The AIMS is a 12-item clinician-rated questionnaire.3,5 The first 7 items (1–7) assess abnormal movements in the orofacial region, upper extremities, lower extremities, and trunk.1,3,5,7 Global items (8–10) assess the overall severity of abnormal movements, as well as the patient’s awareness and degree of incapacitation.1,3,5,7 The final 2 items (11–12) are yes/no questions probing a patient’s dental health and use of dentures.1,3,5,7

 Scale Validity: Inter-rater reliability, calculated per body part and for the total score, ranges from 0.50 (trunk) to 0.79 (total score) according to a study conducted in 33 outpatient adults with TD.13 A second study in 30 psychiatric inpatients with TD demonstrates that inter-rater reliability is higher in experienced raters, with the global severity score showing agreement as high as 0.88.14